billbudge/Diagrammar/README.md

   <img src="/resources/state_and_iteration.png"  alt="" title="Iteration over stateful object">
 </figure>

 In the top left, we apply the array getter, and pass it as the first operand of an addition.
+We add pins for the inputs that come from the iteration.
 This can be grouped and closed to create a function import for our iteration.
-We only need to set the range to [0..n-1] and pass an initial value of 0.
+On the bottom we hook it up, set the range to [0..n-1] and pass an initial 'acc' of 0.

 ## Quicksort

+Quicksort is challenging to implement graphically.
+Let's try.
+Here is the source for a Javascript implementation of Quicksort which does the partition step in place.
+We'll start by implementing the iterations which advance indices to a pair of out of place elements.

 ```js
 function partition(a, i, j) {